 The most recent MRAG compliance reports for each ISSF participating company appear here.
 Under the ISSA Compliance Policy, companies may be required to remediate non-conformances found during the annual audit, and MRAG will issue reports for those companies that do so.
 Those remediation reports, which have “Update of Compliance Status” in their titles below, appear alongside the companies’ final annual reports.

 ISSF also publishes an Annual Conservation Measures & Commitments Compliance Report, and an update to that report, which tracks all companies’ compliance with each conservation measure.
 They show the level of conformance as well as compliance improvements over time.
-Download the most recent compliance report: November 2019 (update).
+Download the most recent compliance report: April 2020 (annual).
+We also publish audit reports for ISSF Data Check Companies.

 ISSF 2014-14: Report of the 2014 Meeting of the Indian Ocean Skipjack MSE Advisory Committee